Blizzard now admits Overwatch is a possibility for Nintendo Switch

-Now that we know Diablo III is coming to Nintendo Switch this fall, it's natural to wonder about other Blizzard games crossing over -- and the one we thought Blizzard seemingly didn't want to make is now back on the table.
-The popular team-based shooter Overwatch could be a possibility on Nintendo's system according to Blizzard senior producer Pete Stilwell, but it would take a commitment from the Overwatch devlopment team to make it happen.
+Now that we know Diablo III is coming to the Nintendo Switch this fall, it's natural to wonder about other Blizzard games crossing over -- and the one we thought Blizzard seemingly didn't want to make is now back on the table.
+The popular team-based shooter Overwatch could be a possibility on Nintendo's system according to Blizzard Senior Producer Pete Stilwell, but it would take a commitment from the Overwatch devlopment team to make it happen.

 While talking with our sister site Gamespot about the Diablo III port earlier this week, Stilwell was asked how he felt about Overwatch coming to Nintendo Switch.
 "Anything is within the realm of possibility," he said.
 "Our team was given the task to work on this.
 If [Overwatch developer] Team 4 picks up that endeavor, that's on them.
 As of right now Diablo is our only focus on Switch."
 Asked if he thinks Overwatch could run on Switch, Stilwell said, "Yes, it is feasible."